Bankoga/golem/open_problems/connection_problems.md

 ### Indicating Input Slots for a Problem Domain

-Given that a problem graph is a graph of problem domains AND each domain is a point in the graph
+Given that a golem is a graph of problem domains
+AND each domain is a point in the graph
 When a point projects to another point
 AND the init needs to build the output destinations